pcraciunoiu/embrangler_pelican/content/posts/2015-12-05-belated-birthday-resolutions.md

 * Live outside the US at least 3 months
     * Acknowledge that transitioning to a new place will cost me in productivity for even 1-2 weeks.
 Plan accordingly.
-    * Actually think about places I want to go to as places I might want to live to.
+    * Actually think about places I want to go to as places I might want to live in.
     * Off of those, include nearby travel destinations that may not be "workable from", but that are beautiful and interesting otherwise.
 E.g. how Ko Phi Phi was in Thailand.
 * Experiment with productive routines:
     * Morning focus on what matters to me